Rudy Bukich

-High school career
+Early life

 Born and raised in St. Louis, Missouri, Bukich was the son of Croatian immigrants.
 He was starting quarterback in his senior year at Roosevelt High School, a team that did not win a game.
-Bukich played one game as wingback when Roosevelt tried to upset eventual league champions Cleveland High School, St Louis by attempting to surprise them by playing the single wing.
+Bukich played one game as wingback when Roosevelt tried to upset eventual league champions Cleveland High School by attempting to surprise them by playing the single wing.

 College career

 As a freshman, Bukich played at the University of Iowa before transferring to the University of Southern California in Los Angeles.
 During his senior year in 1952, USC played in the Rose Bowl on New Year's Day.
 After the Trojans' primary passer, All-American halfback Jim Sears, was sidelined early in the first quarter with a broken leg, Bukich came in and conducted a drive, completing all but two of his passes, that resulted in the only score of the game, and USC defeated Wisconsin, 7–0.
 Bukich was selected as the Most Valuable Player in the game, and after his career, he was inducted into the USC Trojan Hall of Fame and the Rose Bowl Hall of Fame (2004).